codepo8/developer-advocacy-handbook/about.md

 a few companies and this handbook has inspired a lot of people to go the same route.
 Developer Relations (DevRel) with all its different roles is a much more common market now.
-Many companies have taken on the ideas outlined here and it the follow-up books, posts and videos.
+Many companies have taken on the ideas outlined here and in the follow-up books, posts and videos.
 There are dedicated mailing lists, communities and even conferences that don't only feature DevRel people and are all about DevRel.